eduardo-santos/react-native-github-client-graphql/README.md

 # react-native-github-client
-A react native project with github login user authentication, authenticated user login feed and user profile info, all this using the Github GraphQL API
+A react native project with github login user authentication, authenticated user login feed and user profile info, all this using the Github GraphQL API.